Funding Opportunities

 Eureka │ DFG and MŠMT

-Deadline: dependent on the programme Value: dependent on the programme Eureka programmes are funded by the Federal Ministry of Education an Research on the German side and by the Ministry of Education, Youth and Sports on the Czech side.
+Deadline: dependent on the programme Value: dependent on the programme Eureka programmes are funded by the Federal Ministry of Education and Research on the German side and by the Ministry of Education, Youth and Sports on the Czech side.
 Eureka is an international network established as an agreement between 18 countries to foster European competitiveness and integration and to encourage R&D cooperation.
 Eureka is a research initiative, not a funding programme.
 Project funding does not come from a central budget but it is regulated individually in each member country.
 Project participation can be funded by national funding programs, by own funds, or other possibilities.
 To support international industry-led R&D projects, Eureka offers a variety of programmes.
 The following programmes offer funding opportunities for researchers in the 5G Corridor Munich - Prague:

 Eureka Programme Website |